bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bes-fixlet.md

 # modification user of &lt;bes fixlet&gt; : bes user

-Returns the user who last modified the BES Fixlet.
+Returns the `bes user` object corresponding to the user who last modified the BES Fixlet.
+This inspector is valid only for custom Fixlets.

+{% qna %}
+Q: name of modification user of bes fixlet whose (name of it = "My Fixlet")
+A: BFAdmin
+{% endqna %}

 # name of &lt;bes fixlet&gt; : string